Shulk97/JPEG_detection_Resnet_SSD/README.md

 Add the "--restart" argument to restart a training from pretrained weights.
 Since there is no multi-GPU support for this part the training can be pretty long (more than 48 hours on a Nvidia P100).
 It is then convenient to separate the training in several sessions.
 Indicate the network architecture in the "--archi" argument :
-* "ssd_custom" : the extra-feature layers of SSD are removed to match dimension with full Late-concat-RFA architecture of Über (Experiment one)
+* "ssd_custom" : the extra-feature layers of SSD are removed to match dimension with full Late-concat-RFA architecture of Uber (Experiment one)
 * "y\_cb4\_cbcr_cb5" Y go through the conv block 4 of Resnet50 and CbCr go through conv block 5 (Experiment 2)
 * "cb5_only" CbCr and Y are only going through the conv block 5 of Resnet50 (Experiment 3)
-* "up_sampling" up sampling RFA architecture of Über article (Experiment 4)
+* "up_sampling" up sampling RFA architecture of Uber article (Experiment 4)
-* "deconv" deconvolution architecture of Über article (Experiment 5)
+* "deconv" deconvolution architecture of Uber article (Experiment 5)

 The results and weights are stored in the folder corresponding to the GPU device number indicated for the argument "-vd".
 For the command above it would be "./0".